vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 * Query the logs and metrics from Azure Data Explorer
 * Sample Queries

-## Provision Azure Services for diagnostics pipeline
+## Provision Azure Services for diagnostics pipeline.

 #### Overview
 Diagnostics Pipeline depends on the Azure Data Factory to read the logs from Azure Blob Storage and ingest into Azure Data Explorer to make it query-able throgh KQL Queries and be able to view using Grafana dashboard.